Medical Therapy Program

 Comprehensive evaluations are completed by MTP staff and findings and recommendations are discussed with the parents.
 This evaluation includes physical assessment and may include home, classroom and community access assessment.

-MTP staff attends Individualized Educational Plan (IEP) meetings, when requested, to make sure school staff understands the child’s therapy needs are aware of the child’s participation in the MTP.
+MTP staff attends Individualized Educational Plan (IEP) meetings, when requested, to make sure school staff is aware of the child’s participation and current status in the MTP.